Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity

+We note that every connected graph admits an edge-clique partition, for instance, its set of edges forms such a partition.

-\begin{thm} The graph $G^{\Pi}$ is vertex decomposable and codismantlable for any edge-clique partition $\Pi$ of $G$. \end{thm} \begin{proof} We consider the digraph $\ve{G}_{\Pi}=V(G^{\Pi})$ with directed edges $(x_i,u)\in E(\ve{G}_{\Pi})$ if $u\in W_i$ for any $i\in [k]$ and no more edges.
+\begin{theorem} The graph $G^{\Pi}$ is vertex-decomposable and codismantlable for any edge-clique partition $\Pi$ of $G$. \end{theorem} \begin{proof} We consider the digraph $\ve{G}_{\Pi}=V(G^{\Pi})$ with directed edges $(x_i,u)\in E(\ve{G}_{\Pi})$ if $u\in W_i$ for any $i\in [k]$ and no more edges.
 It is clear that the common-enemy graph $CE(\ve{G}_{\Pi})$ is isomorphic to $G^{\Pi}$.
 Furthermore, $\ve{G}_{\Pi}$ is acyclic, since there are edges only among the vertices of the source graph $G$ and corresponding cone-vertices.
 Therefore, our claim follows from Theorem~\ref{thm:cf-acyclic}. \end{proof}